-If the student is still not satisfied, the student may submit a written request for review to the Division Chairperson within ten (10) business days after meeting with the instructor.
-Both the instructor and student should submit a narrative statement with any appropriate documentation to the Division Chairperson to support their position.
-The Division Chairperson must review the written statements from both parties within ten (10) business days.
-(If the involved instructor is the Division Chairperson, then the matter is referred to the Vice President for Academic Affairs who will select an alternate chairperson.)
-The Division Chairperson will attempt to informally mediate and resolve the grade dispute.
-If the student is not satisfied with the result, they may appeal in writing to the Vice President for Academic Affairs within ten (10) business days of that meeting.
+If the student is still not satisfied, the student may submit a written request for review to the Department Chairperson within ten (10) academic days after meeting with the instructor.
+Both the instructor and student should submit a narrative statement with any appropriate documentation to the Department Chairperson to support their position.
+The Department Chairperson must review the written statements from both parties within ten (10) calendar days.
+(If the involved instructor is the Department Chairperson, then the matter is referred to the Vice President for Academic Affairs.)
+The Department Chairperson will attempt to informally mediate and resolve the grade dispute.
+If this is not possible within ten (10) calendar days, the matter is then referred to the appropriate Subcommittee of the Committee on Academic Standards within ten (10) calendar days.